3 Incredible Battles of WW2 - A Beginners Guide

 For the first time in history, a battle was fought entirely in the sky.
 In July 1940, Adolf Hitler had his gaze set on Britain, with a planned invasion designed to knock Britain out of the war.
 First though, in order for an invasion to succeed, the Germans needed to control the skies.

-Over four months, the German air force (called the Luftwaffe), bombed British cities, factories and airfields.
+Over four months, the German air force (called the Luftwaffe), bombed British cities, factories, and airfields.
 The Luftwaffe may well have outnumbered the British air force (called the RAF), but they had a fatal weakness; the German dive bombers (called Stukas) were vulnerable to interception.
-Thanks to the "Dowding System", which improved communication between radar, plane spotters and aircraft, the RAF were able to mobilise planes incredibly quickly to exactly where they needed to be.
+Thanks to the "Dowding System", which improved communication between radar, plane spotters, and aircraft, the RAF was able to mobilise planes incredibly quickly to exactly where they needed to be.

 After four months of fighting, thousands of casualties and lost aircraft, German invasion plans were foiled.
 The skies above Britain could not be controlled.